Order of the Arrow (OA)

 It means that this emblem is an Order of the Arrow emblem.
 The "three Ws" refer to the Native American (Delaware Indian tribe) name of the Order of the Arrow and appears on just about anything relating to the BSA's Order of the Arrow.
 There is a deeper meaning which your son may or may not understand but which is told to him during the Ordeal.
 The "three Ws" may appear beside each other, or as you've noticed, one on top of the other two Ws. (if you think about it and relate it to the basic Scouting ideas... you've got the idea!)

 Hopefully this will help you and others out...
 Your Troop should have an adult Order of the Arrow Troop Advisor and a youth Order of the Arrow Troop Representative.
-They can answer other questions you may have about the Order of the Arrow.
+They can answer other questions you may have about the Order of the Arrow and its insignia.
 Districts also have an adult Chapter Advisor and youth Chapter Chief; and your local Council has an adult Council Lodge Advisor and youth Council Lodge Chief which can answer your questions as well.
 Your son's OA Lodge has a page on the Council's website with information about activities, leadership opportunities and resources.
 NONE of this are "deep dark secrets", however.

 Thanks for asking me!!

 Settummanque! (in the language of the Delaware Indian it is short for "blackeagle")